raidengreene/raidengreene/README.md

 * 🌍  I'm based in Florence/Decatur
 * ✉️  You can contact me at [raideng002@gmail.com](mailto:raideng002@gmail.com)
 * 🧠  I'm learning Java
-* ⚡  early stages of learning Japanese, knowledge in networking
+* ⚡  early stages of learning Japanese, knowledge in networking and security

 ### Skills